OoALRAi/c_ml_2/readme.md

 -----------

 * compute statistics to present in github page.
+* add more activation functions
+* free memory to prevent memory leaks in forward and backward.

 ### Very important Observation:
 * deeper netowrk needs smaller learning rate in order to converge correctly!